 - The current causes a muscle twitch or pain sensation

-- Local anesthetic is injected on to the nerves so that pain of the procedure is not felt.
+- A local anesthetic is injected on to the nerves so that pain of the procedure is not felt.

-- Introduction of radiofrequency waves heat the tip of the needle and lesion the nerve.
+- Introduction of radiofrequency waves heats the tip of the needle and lesion the nerve.

-The procedure is a day care procedure and the patient can be sent home same day.
+The procedure is a day care procedure and the patient can be sent the home on the same day.

 The patients are advised to avoid driving and avoid doing any strenuous activities on the same day.
-The area treated could be sore fore few day and patient might require analgesics.
+The area treated could be sore for a few days and the patient might require analgesics.